potaito/potaito.github.io/_posts/2019-04-22-pfsense-stopped-logging.md

 By the way: the log-size is static as the logs are stored in form of a ring-buffer.
 Hence why they all have the same file size.

 What was wrong?
 I have no idea.
 The file permissions are all the same as they were before I manually deleted the log files.
 I even tried switching to a RAM disk for the logs, but that also did not sort out the problem.
 In any event, now the logs are working again!

+*At time of writing I was running pfSense version 2.4.4.*